 How to Fix Wi-Fi Not Connecting Automatically on Windows Startup?

-When Wi-Fi does not connect automatically on Windows startup, the system fails to establish a wireless connection, requiring you to manually connect a network each time which can get really annoying over-time.
+When Wi-Fi does not connect automatically on Windows startup, the system fails to establish a wireless connection, requiring you to manually connect to a network each time.
+This can become frustrating over time.
 This issue occurs when the “Connect automatically” option is enabled but does not function as expected.

-The most common cause is incorrect power management settings, where the system turns off the wireless adapter to save power, preventing automatic connection.
-Other causes include outdated drivers, system updates, and hardware issues such as a depleted CMOS battery
+The most common cause is incorrect power management settings, where the system turns off the wireless adapter to save power, thus preventing automatic connection.
+Other causes include outdated drivers, system updates, and hardware issues, such as a depleted CMOS battery.

 1. Change Power Plan Options

-- Open the Start Menu and search for Edit Power Plan.
-Click to open it.
+- Open the Start Menu, search for Edit Power Plan, and click to open it.

-- In the Power Options window, find and expand the Wireless Adapter Settings category.
+- In the Power Options window, expand the Wireless Adapter Settings category.

-- Next, expand Power Saving Mode and select Maximum Performance.
+- Expand Power Saving Mode and select Maximum Performance.

-- Click Apply, then OK, and check if the problem has been resolved.
+- Click Apply, then OK, and check if the problem is resolved.

 2. Install Proper Network Drivers

-Network drivers serve as a bridge between your computer’s operating system and its networking hardware.
-Incorrect or outdated drivers may lead to inconsistencies, including troubles with automatic Wi-Fi connections.
+Network drivers connect your computer’s operating system to its networking hardware.
+Incorrect or outdated drivers can cause issues with automatic Wi-Fi connections.
+Updating to the latest manufacturer-specific drivers can resolve these issues.

-- Press Win key + R, type msinfo32 in the Run dialog box, and press Enter.
+- Press Win + R, type msinfo32 in the Run dialog, and press Enter.

-- In the System Information window, navigate to Components > Network > Adapter.
+- In the System Information window, go to Components > Network > Adapter.

-- Locate your Wi-Fi adapter and manufacturer within the list of details.
+- Find your Wi-Fi adapter and manufacturer in the details list.

 - Download and install the manufacturer-specific drivers for your Wi-Fi adapter.

-- After installation, check whether the correct drivers have resolved the automatic connection issue.
+- After installation, check if the drivers have resolved the automatic connection issue.

 3. Disable IPv6 Protocol (If Applicable)

-- Go to Network and Internet > Advanced Network Settings.
+- Navigate to Network & Internet > Advanced Network Settings.

-- In the Wi-Fi properties window, uncheck Internet Protocol Version 6 (TCP/IPv6).
+- In the Wi-Fi properties, uncheck Internet Protocol Version 6 (TCP/IPv6).

-- Click OK and observe if this change fixes the issue.
+- Click OK and see if this resolves the issue.

 4. Disable Background Apps